dotnetoxford/dotnetoxford-website/input/posts/2021-05-blazor-with-chris-sainty.md

 # Talk Description

-_"What started as a prototype in 2017 has become one of the hottest technologies in the .NET ecosystem.
-Blazor is Microsoft’s new front-end framework for building single page applications using C#, not JavaScript.
-That’s right, C# running in your browser.
-No plugins, transpilation or voodoo magic involved - just web standards._

-_In this talk, you'll learn all about this game changing platform and how it brings choice back into front-end development._

-_Starting from the beginning, you'll explore Blazor's flexible architecture and it's different rendering modes.
-You'll learn how C# code is able to run in the browser via a technology called WebAssembly.
-You'll also cover Blazor's component model, syntax, project types and more._

-_By the end, you'll have a solid understanding of what Blazor is and how it could be the last framework you'll ever need!"_
+_"The widespread adoption of WebAssembly, by all major browsers, has opened the world of front-end development to languages other than JavaScript.
+The platform leading the charge is Blazor - a new client-side UI framework from the Microsoft ASP.NET team.
+Blazor allows developers to write client-side applications using C# which runs inside the browser without needing plugins or transpilation - how cool is that!_

+_In this code-focused session, we'll explore the Blazor platform.
+Starting with the fundamentals, we'll look at how to organise our applications for better maintainability.
+Then we'll look at how to handle user input using forms and validation.
+We'll then explore some more advanced topics such as JavaScript interop and authentication and authorisation._

+_This session is great for developers both new to Blazor or who have prior experience and want to deepen their knowledge."_

 # Speaker Bio

-_"Chris is a Microsoft MVP, software engineer and blogger with over 15 years of experience working with ASP.NET._

-_Chris is passionate about sharing his knowledge with the community and is an avid blogger and speaker.
-A strong believer in open source, he maintains several projects under the GitHub organisation, Blazored.
-He also contributes to other projects as much as possible._

-_You can find Chris online at his blog [chrissainty.com](chrissainty.com) or on Twitter as [@chris_sainty](https://twitter.com/chris_sainty)"_
+_"Chris is a Microsoft MVP, author, and principal software engineer with over 15 years experience with ASP.NET.
+He works at Deployed, a London based startup, leading the engineering team.
+Passionate about sharing his knowledge with the community, he regularly writes both for his own blog as well as others—such as Visual Studio magazine, Progress Telerik, and StackOverflow.
+A passion for blogging led to his current focus, writing Blazor in Action with Manning publications.
+He also maintains several popular open source projects under the GitHub organisation, Blazored.
+When not tapping on a keyboard, Chris is a keen speaker, having delivered talks at both user groups and conferences all over the world (virtually).
+You can find Chris online at his blog [chrissainty.com](http://chrissainty.com) and on Twitter as [@chris_sainty](https://twitter.com/chris_sainty)."_

 ---